kratikashetty/Sentiment-Analysis/README.md

 Devna Ramesh, Kratika Shetty

 ## Background and Motivation
-To perform Sentiment Analysis of Amazon Fine Food Reviews and compare the performance of two Model - VADER and Roberta Base Model.
+To perform Sentiment Analysis of Amazon Fine Food Reviews and compare the performance of two Models - VADER and Roberta Base Model.

 VADER - Valence Aware Dictionary and sEntiment Reasoner.
 VADER is a type of sentiment analysis that relies on lexicons of sentiment-related words.
 Every word in the lexicon is evaluated using this process to determine if it is positive or negative and, if so, how +ve or -ve.